604: Short- and Long-Term Disability Leave

 Notification to Department

-An employee is eligible to use accrued paid leave hours during the waiting period for short-term disability benefits.
+Once a short-term disability claim is approved, there is a one week (5 business days) waiting period between the first day of the disability event and the beginning of the income replacement.
+An employee is eligible to use accrued sick or paid leave hours during this waiting period, or can choose to take it unpaid.
 An employee is also eligible to use accrued leave benefits subsequent to the expiration of short-term disability benefits and/or while waiting for a determination on an application for long-term disability benefits.

-An eligible employee who is medically disabled and unable to work should request medical leave under the Family and Medical Leave policy and apply for disability benefits.
-Approval of a medical leave does not guarantee that disability benefits will be paid.
+An eligible employee who is medically disabled and unable to work should contact MetLife to request unpaid, job protection leave under the Family and Medical Leave policy as well as apply for disability benefits for payments.
+Approval of an FMLA request does not guarantee that disability benefits will be paid.

 Termination of Employment

-An employee who is covered by short-and long-term disability benefits may be terminated if he or she is absent from the job for a period of one year due to a disability.
+An employee who is covered by short- and long-term disability benefits may be terminated if they are absent from the job for a period of one year due to a disability.
 Reasonable accommodations to enable the employee to return to work within a year will be considered when relevant.
 Any termination decision must be in accordance with any applicable federal, state, and local law.

-A probationary employee may be terminated at any time in accordance with the Probationary Policy.
+A probationary employee may be terminated at any time in accordance with the Probationary Employment Period Policy.

 Termination of employment will result in the termination of short-term disability benefits.
 Termination of employment, in itself, will not result in the termination of long-term disability benefits.